Articles

 The essence of copy

-Not to mess up with the terminology, it has to be mentioned that in the field of design (as well as advertising and journalism) content written in text is called copy whenever big or small it is.
-The only single word you write on the call-to-action is already a piece of copy which, even being so small, can become encouraging or vise versa—confusing.
+Not to mess up with the terminology, it has to be mentioned that in the field of design (as well as advertising and journalism), content written in text is called copy, whatever big or small it is.
+The only single word you write on the call-to-action is already a piece of copy, which, even being so small, can become encouraging or vice versa—confusing.

-Although in terms of design we can get more concentrated on visual elements such as illustrations, icons, buttons, animations, colors and shapes, neglecting the aspect of copy while creating the interface can bring out great disappointment in final result.
-Words cannot be fully replaced with the graphics whatever amazing, high-quality and professional they are going to be.
-Therefore, copy should be thoughtfully analyzed and created in a way supporting general design concept and enhancing positive user experience via successful interaction.
+Although in terms of design, we can get more concentrated on visual elements such as illustrations, icons, buttons, animations, colors, and shapes, neglecting the aspect of copy while creating the interface can bring out great disappointment in the final result.
+Words cannot be fully replaced with graphics, whatever amazing, high-quality, and professional they are going to be.
+Therefore, a copy should be thoughtfully analyzed and created in a way that supports general design concepts and enhances positive user experience via successful interaction.

 UI design for library widget

-Taking into account the fact that web page has rather limited while mobile application screen has highly limited amount of space that can be used for interaction elements, copy should witness elaborate and professional approach.
-That is actually amazing when designers are able to do all the work on the interface by themselves—obviously, that’s always great to have a unicorn on-board.
+Taking into account the fact that the web page is rather limited and the mobile application screen has a highly limited amount of space that can be used for interaction elements, a copy should witness an elaborate and professional approach.
+It is actually amazing when designers are able to do all the work on the interface by themselves—obviously, it’s always great to have a unicorn on board.
 However, they are not obliged to do it.
-Moreover, in many cases being great professionals in design they have difficulty tackling the issue of correct and appropriate copywriting for the screens.
+Moreover, in many cases, being great professionals in design, they have difficulty tackling the issue of correct and appropriate copywriting for the screens.

-The other way to sort out this problem is to engage the professional copywriter in the process.
-Any way you go, the most important thing in this aspect is to find the way of creating copy for the interface that makes every single letter count.
-As copy is the integral part of UI design, we believe it should support the same philosophy as any other part of a layout: everything put on the screen or page has to be functional and purposeful.
+The other way to sort out this problem is to engage a professional copywriter in the process.
+Any way you go, the most important thing in this aspect is to find a way of creating copy for the interface that makes every single letter count.
+As copy is an integral part of UI design, we believe it should support the same philosophy as any other part of a layout: everything put on the screen or page has to be functional and purposeful.
 Everything should work for the user.

 UI design sketches